apache/skywalking/docs/en/FAQ/Compatible-with-other-javaagent-bytecode-processing.md

 ```

-If the class cahce feature is enabled, save the class bytecode of the ByteBuddy retransform to memory or a temporary file.
+If the class cache feature is enabled, save the instrumented class bytecode to memory or a temporary file.
 When other java agents retransform the same class, Skywalking agent first attempts to load from the cache.

 If the cached class is found, it will be used directly without regenerating a new random name auxiliary class,